lshpaner/python-datascience-cornell/README.md

-# Python for Datascience at Cornell University
+# Python for Data Science at Cornell University